-The consulting architect will provide an evaluation to the HOA of the proposal within 7 days, but may request additional information to effectively evaluate the proposal.
+- 4. The consulting architect will provide an evaluation to the HOA of the proposal within 7 days, butdays but may be requested for additional information to effectively evaluate the proposal. - 5.
 The HOA will advise the applicant if the proposal has been accepted, and if the applicant may prepare and submit a next phase design.
+The HOA will also specify what information is required in the Design Submission of the Project approval phase. - 6.
 Note that acceptance of Stage 1 submission does not guarantee acceptance of Stage 2 submission.

-STAGE 2 APPROVAL: DESIGN SUBMISSION
+DE PROJECT APPROVALSTAGE 2 APPROVAL: DESIGN SUBMISSION